How to Download & Install SQLite on Windows

 INSERT INTO Marks VALUES(8, 3, 9, 20);

-Step 4) It will open in the default path, you need to navigate to the “C:\sqlite” folder we had created earlier in this tutorial by the following command “cd “C:\sqlite”:
+Step 4) It opens in the default path, so navigate to the C:\sqlite folder created earlier by running the command cd “C:\sqlite”:

-Step 5) Write the following command,
+Step 5) Run the following command:

 sqlite3 TutorialsSampleDB.db < TutorialsSampleDB.sql